 A change to the main UK corporation tax rate was included in the Finance Bill 2021, which had its third reading on 24 May 2021, and is now considered substantively enacted for UK GAAP purposes.
-The rate applicable from 1 April 2020 to 31 March 2023 remains at 19% but the rate from 1 April 2023 will increase to 25%.
+The rate applicable from 1 April 2020 to 31 March 2023 remained at 19% but the rate from 1 April 2023 increased to 25%.
+Income taxes in the income statement are measured at 20.5% (blended average) and deferred taxes at the balance sheet date are measured at 25%, where applicable.
 Deferred taxes at the reporting date have been measured using these enacted tax rates and reflected in these financial statements.